 Turo for Business Travel?

-This week Turo have announced, and implemented, their move into the Business travel market.
-With updates already made online and within their app, they have made it easier for Business travellers to hire a Turo car.
+This week, Turo announced and implemented their move into the Business travel market.
+With updates already made online and within their app, they have made hiring a Turo car easier for Business travellers.

 Introducing Turo Business Class, a carefully curated collection of vehicles hand-picked for busy professionals.